 Why do people become suicidal?

-People who become suicidal are often suffering from depression or another mental health problem.
+People who become suicidal are often experiencing a mental health problem or are trying to cope with overwhelming life circumstances.
 Suicidal thoughts can be the result of intense pain, stress, and hopelessness.
-Thinking about suicide can create a false sense of control in a situation that otherwise feels uncontrollable, inescapable, and everlasting.
+Thinking about suicide can create a sense of control in a situation that otherwise feels uncontrollable, inescapable, and everlasting.
+Suicidal thoughts often resolve on their own, through the support of friends and family, or with the help of a professional.
+However, when someone is in the middle of a crisis, suicidal thoughts are often difficult to control.

 We know there are a few things that can increase someone’s risk for dying by suicide.
 Not receiving treatment for a mental illness can make someone’s suicidal thoughts worse.
 Using drugs or alcohol can also make it easier for someone to act on their suicidal thoughts.
-Struggling with sleep, going through a crisis with no clear solutions, and experiencing bullying can all intensify suicidal thoughts.
+Struggling with sleep, going through a crisis with no clear solutions, and experiencing bullying or a traumatic event can all intensify suicidal thoughts.
+Being isolated from friends and family, hurting yourself or others, frequently missing school, and problems at school are all linked to an increase risk of suicide.

 How can I help someone who is suicidal?